 Old fuel that gummed up can become lodged in your Craftsman mower’s fuel line.

 Fix: Remove the fuel line.
-Next, you need to spray a carburetor cleaner into the tube and use canned air to blow air through the tube until the line is no longer clogged.
+Next, you need to spray a carburetor cleaner into the tube and use compressed air to blow air through the tube until the line is no longer clogged.
 You can also replace with new fuel line.

 9. Clogged & Dirty Craftsman Carburetor

 The carburetor is an essential component to your Craftsman lawn mower.
 Its function is to make sure your engine receives the right mixture of gas and air to create a combustion in the engine.
 Without this correct ratio of gas and air, your lawn mower may run rough and may not be able to start.

 Fix: Your carburetor can be replaced or clean.
 Most of the time, cleaning your carburetor will do the job and your Craftsman will be up and running again.
 You can find steps for cleaning your carburetor in this article.